DCC-EX/BaseStation-EX/docs/CONTRIBUTING.md

 If you don't see C/C++ Installed in the list, install that too.
 We also recomment installing the Gitlens extension to make working with Git and GitHub even easier.

+You may ask if you can use the Arduino IDE, Visual Studio, or even a text editor and the answer is "of course" if you know what you are doing.
+Since you are just changing text files, you can use whatever you like as long as your commits and pull requests can be merged in GitHub.

 ## Code Formatting

 We are using the "Visual Studio" C++ code formatting standard.
 Make sure in your VSCode Settings that the C_Cpp:Clang_format_fallback Style is set to "Visual Studio".
 Then when you right click and select "Format Document" (or use the Alt-Shift-F shortcut) your code will be standardized to the DCC++ EX style.